thuvu17/Slackify/doc/design/slackify-endpoint.md

 - URL: /sign_up/<email>/<password>/<username>
 - Input:
   - Path parameters: **email** (User email), **password** (User password), **username** (User name)
+- Output: Redirects to the user menu if user registration is successful.
+Otherwise, returns an error.
 - Method: GET
 - Description: Adds a new user and redirects to the user menu.